cxw620/rust-polyglot/src/safety.md

 Most facilities marked unsafe are unsafe because they can allow memory misuse and/or violation of the ownership and aliasing rules.

-How difficult a proof obligation you have depends very much on what you are doing.
-Sometimes it is easy.

 One difficulty is the lack of formal specifications.
 The [Reference] and the